Communication-Efficient Accurate Statistical Estimation: Introduction

-From a technical point of view, our algorithms use the proximal point algorithm \citep{Roc76,PBo14} as the backbone and obtain inexact one-step updates in a distributed manner.
-This turns out to be crucial for proving convergence under general conditions, without good initialization or large sample size $n$ on each node machine.
-Moreover, it makes our algorithms reliable in practice.
-Our perspective and techniques are potentially useful for analyzing other distributed optimization algorithms.

 The rest of this paper is organized as follows.
-Section \ref{sec-large-sample} introduces the problem setup and presents two vanilla algorithms for the large-sample regime.
-Section \ref{sec-general} proposes two advanced algorithms and analyzes their theoretical properties under general conditions.
-Section \ref{sec-numerical} uses numerical experiments on both synthetic and real data to validate the theoretical results.
-Section \ref{sec-discussion} finally concludes the paper and discusses possible future directions.
+Section \ref{sec-setup} introduces the algorithms.
+Section \ref{sec-large-sample} presents deterministic convergence results.
+Section \ref{sec-general} provides guarantees in statistical problems.
+Section \ref{sec-numerical} shows numerical results on both synthetic and real data.
+Section \ref{sec-discussion} concludes the paper and discusses possible future directions.